ninabarzh/ipa/content/en/docs/take-back-power/how.md

 ## Third-party verification (email headers, IP addresses, others)

-If someone claims you did something online—you’ll want more than your word.
+If someone claims you did something online, you’ll want more than your word.

 - Email headers:
   - Show *who* really sent a message, from *where*, using *what service*